This is the Most Common Question and Comment:

 We already know from research in Great Britain, that even after drivers pass their test, the rules of the road are gradually being forgotten.
 This causes accidents.
 Drivers who don’t know and follow the rules is a danger to themselves and to others.

-Driving is a combination of driving skills, knowledge, attitude, and experience.
+Safe driving is a combination of driving skills, knowledge, attitude, and experience.

 We all know that new drivers are less able to recognize and detect risk, mainly due to lack of experience and knowledge about potential hazards.
 That is why we have a Graduated Licensing System (GDL) in United States.
 The system helps young drivers to gain experience before they can drive without a supervising driver.